What are hormones?

 There are two types of hormones used in contraception: progesterone and oestrogen:

-- Oestrogen is in the combined pill, the patch and the vaginal ring, and can be risky for some women, especially women who smoke and whose weight is higher than average.
+- Oestrogen is in the combined pill, the patch and the vaginal ring, and can be risky for some people, especially those who smoke and whose weight is higher than average.
 Serious risks are very rare.
-Whilst side effects are frightening, it’s easy to get it out of proportion – 14 women out of 100,000 on the pill will get a blood clot, and 99,986 women will not.
-Most women who get blood clots can be treated.
+Whilst side effects are frightening, it’s easy to get it out of proportion – up to 12 out of 10,000 people on the pill will get a blood clot, and 9,988 will not.
+Most people who get blood clots can be treated.

-- Progesterone is incredibly safe, although some side effects like irregular bleeding can be a nuisance for some women - it is not dangerous.
-The implant, hormonal coil, injection and mini-pill all contain just one hormone - progesteron
+- Progesterone is incredibly safe, although some side effects like irregular bleeding can be a nuisance for some people - it is not dangerous.
+The implant, hormonal coil (IUS), injection and mini-pill all contain just one hormone - progesteron

-Some women can't use the pill, patch or ring (which contain oestrogen) because of their medical history - doctors and nurses can advise on this
+Some people can't use the pill, patch or ring (which contain oestrogen) because of their medical history - doctors and nurses can advise on this

 Which are the safest methods of contraception?

 All methods of contraception can be safe to use, however they can't be used by everyone.
-Some health conditions mean that some methods are less safe for some pwomen to use.
+Some health conditions mean that some methods are less safe for some people to use.

 What choices have the lowest dose of hormones?